moxigua/LMAT/README.md

 3. get results in bytetrack/output_byte/

-### Abourt Data:
+### About Data:

-The raw detection data can be download from ScienceDB (Data DOI:10.57760/sciencedb.02891)
+The raw detection data can be downloaded from ScienceDB (Data DOI:10.57760/sciencedb.02891)

 Here, the data used for tracking is converted to MOT formate.
 If you want to convert it yourself, you can: